jpatrick5402/jpatrick5402/README.md

+# Hello There
 Hi, I’m @jpatrick5402, I am a student in Computer Science, and I code for fun.
-I’m interested in Cyber Security, Robotics, and Everything CS I’m looking to collaborate on any projects that require critical thinking.
+I’m interested in Robotics, Machine Learning and Everything CS I’m looking to collaborate on any projects.
 Reach out to me at jpatrick5402@gmail.com.

 <!---